CamoCatX/rickmote/README.md

 #### Notes (CY)
 How the procedures work for Hijacking Chromecast:
 _______________________________________
-Step 1: Deauth the STA connectivity of Chromecast to the WiFi AP.
+* 1: Deauth the STA connectivity of Chromecast to the WiFi AP.
 ________________________________________
-Step 2: Connect to the AP mode of Chromecast, usually set as "Network Name"
+* 2: Connect to the AP mode of Chromecast, usually set as "Network Name"
 __________________________________________
-Step 3: HTTP POST to set the Chromecast to the AP setup for hijacking purpose
+* 3: HTTP POST to set the Chromecast to the AP setup for hijacking purpose
 __________________________________________
-Step 4: Find Chromecast using upnp protocol using multicast address (not working certain times)
+* 4: Find Chromecast using upnp protocol using multicast address (not working certain times)
 __________________________________________
-Step 5: Enable the Youtube apps
+* 5: Enable the Youtube apps
 _________________________________________